 Study techniques for communicating with families and professionals about characteristics and needs of individuals with differing abilities.
 Strategies for collaborating with families, recognizing and respecting family, cultural, and societal diversity.
 Identify local resources.
-Prerequisite: admittance to BAS-TE or administrator approval.
+Prerequisite: Admittance into BAS-TE program or administrator approval.

-Dev of Differently-Abled (5)
+Development of Differently-Abled (5)

 Examine typical and atypical development.
 Identify characteristics of differing abilities, including physical or medical needs and effects disabilities have on educational implications and individual and family lives.
+Prerequisite: Admittance into BAS-TE program or administrator approval.

-Special topics (3)
+SPED Assessment (3)